-I would love to work with you and be your Rabbi for your wedding.
+We would love to work with you and be your Cantor or Rabbi for your wedding.

-I love all weddings: Jewish Weddings, Interfaith Weddings & Alternative Weddings.
-I am available to officiate in NYC and Tri-State area.
+We love all weddings: Jewish Weddings, Interfaith Weddings & Alternative Weddings.
+We are available to officiate in NYC and Tri-State area.

 All meetings, consultations and even ceremonies can be easily moved to online virtual events via Zoom or your preferred video conferencing platform.